preetisawant/cloud-foundry/add-serv-inst.md

   ibmcloud catalog blacklist [--add service NAME or entry ID] [--remove service NAME or entry ID] [--service-list] [--output TYPE]
   ```

-In its simoplest form, you can backlist you can make a service offering (all its plans) invisibile for users in the current account by issueing the following command:
+In its simplest form, you can use the `catalog backlist` command to make a service offering (all its plans) invisibile to all users in the current account:

   ```
   Ibmcloud catalog blacklist <thisService>